Uxoricide: Rates of uxoricide

 Though overall rates of spousal violence and homicide in the US have declined since the 1970s, rates of uxoricide are significantly higher than rates of mariticide (the murder of a husband).
 Of the 2340 deaths at the hands of intimate partners in the US in 2007, female victims made up 70%.
 FBI data from the mid-1970s to mid-1980s found that for every 100 husbands who killed their wives in the United States, about 75 women killed their husbands.
 However, wives were more likely to kill their husbands than vice versa in some US cities including Chicago, Detroit, Houston, and St. Louis.
 Uxoricide rates varied among different demographic subgroups.
 In the US, 2002 murderers of spouses (husband and wives combined) were 69.4% white, 25.7% black and 4.8% Asian/Pacific Islander and 0.1 American Indian/ Alaska Native.

 In the region of South-East Asia, 55% of all murdered women died at the hands of their partner, followed by 40% in the African region and 38% in the Americas.
 A 2013 study found that 38.6% of murders of women are committed by intimate partners.

 According to Centers for Disease Control and Prevention, uxoricide made up 70% of the total spouse murders in the United States, data not including proxy murders conducted on behalf of the wife.
 FBI data from the mid-1970s to mid-1980s found that for every 100 husbands who killed their wives in the United States, about 75 women killed their husbands indicating a 3:4 ratio of mariticide to uxoricide.

 Psychodynamic explanations

 Unconscious conflict

 Proponents of psychodynamic theories have offered explanations for the mechanisms underlying the occurrence of uxoricide.
 It has been suggested that men who kill their partners experience both an unconscious dependence on their wife and a resentment of her.
-These men wish to leave the relationship, but unknowingly perceive themselves as too helpless to do so, which culminates into a belief that killing the wife is the only way to be free of her.
+These men wish to leave the relationship, but unknowingly perceive themselves as too helpless to do so, which culminates in a belief that killing the wife is the only way to be free of her.
 This approach also offers an alternative explanation for instances where a man commits uxoricide and subsequent immediate suicide – the man ends his life not due to guilt, but instead due to his perceived helplessness and dependency.